Under Construction | Opens August 2021

 What sets the Moody Amphitheater apart from other entertainment venues in Austin is that it’s being designed and built directly into the landscape of Waterloo Park.
 Unlike most outdoor performance spaces, the general public will be able to access the stage when it is not being used for concerts and other forms of live entertainment.
 The venue’s one-of-a-kind infrastructure was intentionally designed to support large-scale productions, but can easily revert back to park space for all to enjoy.

-Stay tuned for more construction updates leading up to the opening of Waterloo Park this fall!
+Stay tuned for more construction updates leading up to the opening of Waterloo Park!

 Click here to learn more about Waterloo Greenway’s wild array of natural and cultural destinations.